- See a full list of publications

-Anthony Geraghty is Professor of the History of Art, and Chairman of the Society of Architectural Historians of Great Britain.
+Anthony Geraghty is Professor of the History of Art.

 My recent work explores how architecture was conceived and understood in Renaissance and Baroque England (its intellectual history) with a view to better understanding how it was deployed and received (its cultural history).
 These interests informed my second book, The Sheldonian Theatre: Architecture and Learning in Seventeenth-Century Oxford (Yale University Press, 2013), which won the Alice Davies Hitchcock Medallion (2014), awarded annually by the Society of Architectural Historians of Great Britain for the best book on architectural history.
 The research for this book was funded by the British Academy.